nodejs/node/doc/api/packages.md

 least specific in object order_.

-Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"`, etc. are unknown to, and thus ignored by Node.js.
-Runtimes or tools other than Node.js may use them at their discretion.
-Further restrictions, definitions, or guidance on condition names may occur in the future.
+Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"`, etc., are unknown to Node.js, and thus ignored.
+Runtimes or tools other than Node.js can use them at their discretion.
+Further restrictions, definitions, or guidance on condition names might occur in the future.

 Using the `"import"` and `"require"` conditions can lead to some hazards, which are further explained in [the dual CommonJS/ES module packages section][].